Never-Too-Early 2018 Quarterback Rankings

 - Deshaun Watson was the No. 2 quarterback when he tore his ACL in the middle of the season.
 Assuming his rehab goes well, I suspect he’ll be going in the top 5 at his position.

 - Carson Wentz was also the No. 2 quarterback when he went down with an ACL tear in Week 14.
-Since he was injured later in the year, there’s no guarantee that he’ll be ready to play by Week 1.
+Since he was injured later in the year, there’s no guarantee that he’ll be ready to play by Week 1, though the Eagles are reportedly "confident" that he will be.
 Losing an offseason early in his career is definitely a setback, but he was so productive in 2017 that he should bounce back quickly.
 Depending on Wentz’s ADP in August, I wouldn’t be at all opposed to a Wentz/Nick Foles committee on draft day.

 - Working backwards, Kirk Cousins has finished No. 5, No. 5 and No. 9 at his position in the last three years.
-He’s going to hit free agency and his landing spot will be key.
-If he signs with a team with a good receiving corps, he should be set up for another good fantasy season.
-With two very good receivers in Stefon Diggs and Adam Thielen, the Vikings look like the ideal landing spot, but the Broncos, Jaguars and Cardinals are also intriguing contestants in the Cousins sweepstakes.
+With two very good receivers in Stefon Diggs and Adam Thielen, the Vikings look like the ideal landing spot.
+I wouldn't shy away from Cousins just because he's changing teams.
+Quarterbacks drive their own fantasy value and Cousins is landing in a great spot.

 - In five 2017 starts, Jimmy Garoppolo averaged 16.5 fantasy points per game, and that was with a substandard receiving corps.
 The 49ers should get a healthy Pierre Garcon back, and may make other additions in the passing game.
 This all bodes well for Garoppolo, who completed 67.0% of his passes for an elite 8.76 yards per attempt in his final five games.

 - Working backwards, Blake Bortles has finished No. 13, No. 9 and No. 4 at his position.
 That's not a good trend, but he still has three straight seasons finishing in the top 13, and his new three-year contract is a vote of confidence from the organization.
-If Allen Robinson and Marqise Lee stay in Jacksonville, Bortles should have a deep and talented receiving corps to throw to.
+Allen Robinson's departure will sting, but the Jaguars re-signed Marqise Lee and signed Donte Moncrief as a Robinson replacement.
+Bortles still has a deep and talented receiving corps to throw to.

 - Patrick Mahomes is an interesting sleeper in the later rounds.
 He has shown quite a bit of promise in a few appearances, enough to convince the team to trade away Smith, who had a career year.
 Mahomes should thrive in Andy Reid’s offense, though the loss of Matt Nagy to the Bears may hurt the team as a whole.